Skip to main content

 ) -> None:

-"""Send the response back to Slack."""
+"""Send the response back to the platform."""

-if response.content and self._slack_client:
+if response.content and self._ws:

-await self._slack_client.web_client.chat_postMessage(
+await self._ws.send(json.dumps({

 InterfaceMessage